About the course

 Decisions on admission are based solely on the individual academic merits of each candidate and the application of the entry requirements appropriate to the course.

 Further information on how these matters are supported during the admissions process is available in our guidance for applicants with disabilities.

 All recommendations to admit a student involve the judgment of at least two members of academic staff with relevant experience and expertise, and additionally must be approved by the Director of Graduate Studies or Admissions Committee (or equivalent departmental persons or bodies).

 Admissions panels or committees will always include at least one member of academic staff who has undertaken appropriate training.

 Whether you have yet secured funding is not taken into consideration in the decision to make an initial offer of a place, but please note that the initial offer of a place will not be confirmed until you have completed a Financial Declaration.

 You are encouraged to communicate with the department in order to refine your application, especially where scholarships are involved.

-The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and was awarded world-leading 4* status in the RAE 2008.
+The Nuffield Department of Primary Care Health Sciences was established in October 1998 (as the Department of Primary Health Care) with the appointment of a foundation chair in general practice and its research was judged to be the strongest in the UK in the assessments of research quality in 2008 and 2014.
 It provides a strong multi-disciplinary training environment and a full programme of academic support and good IT facilities.
-The department has strong links with other epidemiological and community based research groupings in the University and also with local general practices that participate in both teaching and research.
-Shared office space will be provided in the department for you.
+It has strong links with other epidemiological and community based research groupings in the University and also with local general practices that participate in both teaching and research.

 You will have access to the department’s IT support, and to the University Library services such as the Radcliffe Science Library, Cairns Library and Knowledge Centre at Old Road Campus.
 Other facilities specific to your research will be discussed with your supervisor as you plan your project.